 The activities include: filtering water through a range of materials; designing and making a donkey headband; using maps to consider the growth of Malvern; a water cure re-enactment.

-The artefacts are suitable for multiple handling and the dressing up clothes will support re-enactments.
+The artefacts are suitable for multiple handling and dressing up clothes will support re-enactments.
 They are all replica or modern items, and should withstand careful usage.

 Prehistoric Malvern Loan Box